Cokeromyces

 Cokeromyces recurvatus is a pathogenic fungus.
 Described as a new species in 1950, it was isolated from rabbit dung collected in Illinois.
+It is the only species in the genus Cokeromyces.

-The genus name of Anzia is in honour of William Chambers Coker (1872 – 1953), was an American botanist and mycologist.
+The genus name of Cokeromyces is in honour of William Chambers Coker (1872 – 1953), was an American botanist and mycologist.

 The genus was circumscribed by Leland Shanor in Mycologia Vol.42 (Issue 2) on page 272 in 1950.

 It appears similar to Coccidioides immitis.